 Fly directly from your home to Anchorage on the airlines of your choice.
 Here you will spend

-the night and the next morning fly to King Salmon on Peninsula Airlines and continue on to Pilot Point, on Grant Airlines.
+the night and the next morning fly to Pilot Point, on Lake Clark Airlines.
 You will be met at Pilot Point, and flown to our Dog Salmon River Lodge by chartering our designated flying service.
 You are responsible for this charter cost from

 Pilot Point to the Lodge, which is $600.00 roundtrip.